AduriLikhita/UNP_Project-BI-with-Power-BI_Unemployment/README.md

 Unemployment rate is peak during the recession period

-1) Lesotho (LSO) is the highest country with unemployment rate of 30.40
+1)Lesotho (LSO) is the highest country with unemployment rate of 30.40

 2)Qatar (QAT) is in the least among all the countries with 0.57